 It’s likely that the Radiation Rangers will attend and may have questions of the panel about our revelations that Boeing claimed that no offsite testing had been done in Runkle Canyon.

-The worst meltdown in U.S. history happened 30 miles northwest of Los Angeles from July 13-26, 1959.
-A reactor spewed hundreds of times more radiation than Three Mile Island did in 1979.
-The effects of this covered-up meltdown still reverberate throughout Southern California today.
+Worst meltdown in U.S. history happened 30 miles northwest of L.A. for two weeks from July 13-26, 1959.
+Meltdown spewed hundreds of times more radiation than Three Mile Island in 1979.

 In an historic move to maintain California’s control of the costly cleanup of the former Rocketdyne lab in the hills between the Simi and San Fernando valleys, Cal/EPA Secretary Linda Adams said late yesterday that the agency would oppose federal Superfund listing for the radiologically and chemically-polluted 2,850 acre site.

 The Simi Valley City Council indicated “support” for a new Runkle Canyon Supplemental Environmental Impact Report after the Radiation Rangers’ presentation at milestone meeting.
-More environmental tests were also ordered by State EPA of developer KB Home.
-DTSC’s Norm Riley said that he would review 2007 heavy metals tests of Runkle creek by the City and by the Radiation Rangers.